Perfect Pairings & Recipes for

 To understand how flavour notes harmonise, we analysed more than 50,000 popular ingredient combinations.
 By exploring these pairings, we identified specific flavour notes that frequently occur together, indicating they share a harmonious relationship.

-Our analysis shows that the flavour of caramel is strongly associated with the flavour of resin.
-This suggests we should look for ingredients with a resinous flavour, such as juniper berry, when pairing with the caramel aroma notes of brandy.
+Our analysis shows that the flavour of caramel is strongly associated with the flavour of cabbage.
+This suggests we should look for ingredients with a cabbagy flavour, such as broccoli rabe, when pairing with the caramel aroma notes of brandy.

-The recipes below provide inspiration for pairing brandy with juniper berry.
+The recipe below provides inspiration for pairing brandy with broccoli rabe.

 Harmonious Flavours Of Brandy

-Just as our analysis revealed that caramel and resinous flavours are often used together, we can identify the full profile of flavours that harmonise with each of the flavour notes present in brandy.
-Similarly, the raisin flavours of brandy frequently pair with cinnamonic and astringent flavours.
+Just as our analysis found that caramel and cabbagy notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavour notes present in brandy.
+E.g. the vanillic flavours of brandy are often used with allspice-like and plum-like accents.

-The aromas associated with the various notes of brandy can be seen highlighted in the pink bars below.
+The aromas linked to the various aroma notes of brandy can be seen highlighted in the pink bars below.

 Flavour Profile Of Brandy And Its Complementary Flavour Notes